 After her daughter leaves home for college and with her husband Norman embroiled in his genetic research at work, Claire Spencer settles in alone at their home on the Vermont lakeshore.
 Claire then starts to see things that make her suspect that the man next door has killed his wife.
 At the same time, Claire comes to believe that the house is haunted and that this might be the spirit of Mary, the murdered wife, attempting to communicate with her.
 Norman however thinks her sanity is fraying.
 Claire then realizes that the dead person trying to communicate with her is the ghost of a woman who committed suicide in the house and that her death holds secrets that Norman is keeping from her.

 Robert Zemeckis is one of the sf/fantasy genre’s foremost directors.
 Zemeckis debuted with the capably made light comedies I Wanna Hold Your Hand (1978) and Used Cars (1980) and obtained good notice with the comedy-adventure film Romancing the Stone (1984).
 Zemeckis was then propelled to the forefront of the genre with the runaway hit of Back to the Future (1985) where he demonstrated himself to be a director with a dazzling dextrousness of touch.
 Robert Zemeckis’s subsequent films have born him out as a director who can craft films that are compelling mainstream entertainment yet a director who has no greater artistic pretensions beyond that.
 Zemeckis is also as a technical perfectionist who is constantly trying to push the frontiers of technology with each new film.
-Nowadays (since the 00s), he specializes in motion-capture animation films.
+(See below for Zemeckis’s other films).

 Robert Zemeckis is such a technically exacting director that he had two entire houses built from scratch on the lakeside of a Vermont national park.
 The care shows – What Lies Beneath loses a great deal in its moves from widescreen to video release.
 In a big screen multiplex theatre, it is two hours of seat-edge entertainment.